SF2852/FSF3852 Optimal Control, 2024, 7.5hp.

 Each of the homework sets 1-3 are mandatory and consists of three-five problems.
 The first two-three problems are methodology problems where you practice on the topics of the course and apply them to examples.
 Among the last two problems, one will focus on more theoretical nature and helps you to understand the mathematics behind the course.
 It can, for example, be to derive an extension of a result in the course or to provide an alternative proof of a result in the course.
 The other will focus on implementation and the student is required to make a Matlab program that solve a problem numerically.

 You are required to get at least 10 points on each of the homeworks 1 and 3, and do the project in homework 2.
 Each successfully completed homework set handed in on time also gives you maximally 2 bonus points for the exam.
 The bonus is only valid during the year it is acquired.
 The exact requirements will be posted on each separate homework set.
 The homework sets will be posted on the homepage roughly two weeks before the deadline.
 The solutions to the homeworks should be uploaded on Canvas.
-Please prepare the solutions as a pdf in LaTeX or comparable software.
+Please prepare the solutions as a pdf which is clearly readable, preferable in LaTeX or comparable software (for solutions that are difficult to read, points will be deducted).

 Matlab code